 Program enrollment is limited.
 Applications are accepted on a first come, first serve basis.

-From fall to spring, the DigiPen WaNIC Academy takes place at DigiPen’s Redmond, WA campus (9931 Willows Road NE, Redmond, WA 98052).
-During the summer, WaNIC will take place at Lake Washington Technical School.
+From fall to spring, the DigiPen WANIC Academy takes place at DigiPen’s Redmond, WA campus (9931 Willows Road NE, Redmond, WA 98052).
+During the summer, WANIC will take place in a local high school.

 The DigiPen Video Game Programming track give students an introduction to the art and science behind interactive video game development.
 Through seven modules of instruction, students learn key art, math, and computer science concepts that are applied to a game project after each module.
 All courses are taught using C++ and cover a spectrum of basic introductory material.